-Nicolae STEINHARDT – the Orthodox Christian who means the most to me
+Nicolae STEINHARDT – the Orthodox Christian that means the most to me

 Find out in this blog post why the Orthodox writer Nicolae STEINHARDT means so much to me.